-Bruce Barth, chair of the firm's Employee Benefits + Compensation Group, as well as the firm’s Labor, Employment, Benefits and Immigration Group, focuses his practice on the representation of employers and fiduciaries with respect to retirement and welfare benefits, executive compensation, and benefits issues in corporate transactions.
+Bruce Barth, chair of the firm's Labor, Employment, Benefits + Immigration Group, as well as the firm’s Employee Benefits + Compensation Team, focuses his practice on the representation of employers and fiduciaries with respect to retirement and welfare benefits, executive compensation, and benefits issues in corporate transactions.

 Tax- Exempt Employers